PerimeterX/envite/README.md

 ##### Using testcontainers or a similar library to write container management code for CI and development

-This option is quite close to Feng Shui.
+This option is quite close to ENVITE.
 These tools allow you to write custom code to describe your environment, so you have full control over what you can do.
 As with most other options, you must manage your test env separately from production since you don't use testcontainers in production.
 This means you have to maintain 2 copies, but also, production env can defer from your test env.